-Long before the sun rises, at 6:30am on Wednesdays a small and welcoming group meets in the Upper Room for 60 minutes to explore the stories from scripture that speak to the stories of our lives.
+Long before the sun rises, at 6:30am on Fridays a small and welcoming group meets in the Upper Room for 60 minutes to explore the stories from scripture that speak to the stories of our lives.
 What a way to start the day!
 Interested?
 Coffee is always on and treats usually appear on the table.
 Check us out.
 All are welcome.

 SOUND TECHNICIAN ASSISTANTS

 We are looking for volunteers to serve as ‘back-up’ for our Sunday morning sound technician.
 This entails running the sound board and PowerPoint for worship.
 If interested, please contact Pastor Kris.

 Balancing.
 Every high school graduate should know how to read a bank statement and balance a checkbook.
 The ATM machine isn’t a money tree with unlimited fruit.
 Financial decisions have real life consequences.
 Banks sometimes make mistakes.
 The regular practice of reconciling a bank statement can drive these lessons home.
 This information is presented by the Olivet Foundation.
 Please keep Olivet and the Olivet Foundation in mind as you do your financial planning.

 SUNDAY RADIO BROADCAST ONLINE

 For all you “snowbirds”….
 Did you know that you can listen to Olivet’s Sunday 8:30 worship service at 10:00am central time on your computer, laptop or iPad?
 Just sign in to WDAY.com.